fabric8io/fabric8/docs/testing.md

 * masterUrl: The url to the kubernetes master.
 * configUrl: The url to the kubernetes configuration to be tested.
 * configFileName: If a url hasn't been explicitly specified, the configFileName can be used for discovery of the configuration in the classpath.
-* dependencies: A space separated list of urls to kubernetes configurations that are required to be applied before the current one.
+* dependencies: A space separated list of directories, files or urls to kubernetes configurations that are required to be applied before the current one.
 * waitForServiceConnection: Wait until a network connection to all applied services is possible.
 * serviceConnectionTimeout: The connection timeout for each attempt to "connect to the service".
 * waitForServices: Explicitly specify which services to wait.
 If this option is ommitted or empty all services will be waited.